jopemachine-playground/code-replacer/README.md

 #### --dir, -d
 type: `string`

-specify source file's directory
+Specify source file's directory
 Files beginning with `__replaced__.` are excluded from the source files.

 #### --ext, -e
 type: `string`

-specify source file's extension.
+Specify source file's extension.
 (Use this with `dir` option to target multiple files at once)

 #### --src, -s (required)
 type: `string`

-specify source code file.
+Specify source code file.
 when `src` and `dir` are given, target the files corresponding to the name in the target directory.
 (no need to specify `ext` separately)